openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_tput.md

    * Although this gives flexibility with the possible batching strategies, the approach requires redesigning the application logic
 * _Sending individual requests_, while configuring the OpenVINO to collect and perform inference on the requests in batch [automatically](../OV_Runtime_UG/automatic_batching.md).
 In both cases, optimal batch size is very device-specific.
 Also as explained below, the optimal batch size depends on the model, inference precision and other factors.
+For devices that internally implement dedicated heuristic, the  `ov::optimal_batch_size` is a _device_ property (that accepts actual model as a parameter) to query the recommended batch size for the model.

 ## Choosing the Batch Size and Number of Streams
 Predicting the inference performance is difficult and finding optimal execution parameters requires direct experiments with measurements.
 One possible throughput optimization strategy is to **set an upper bound for latency and then increase the batch size or number of the streams until that tail latency is met (or the throughput is not growing anymore)**.
 Also, consider [Deep Learning Workbench](@ref workbench_docs_Workbench_DG_Introduction) that builds handy latency vs throughput charts, iterating over possible values of the batch size and number of streams.

 Different devices behave differently with the batch sizes.
 The optimal batch size depends on the model, inference precision and other factors.
 Similarly, different devices require different number of execution streams to maximize the throughput.
 Below are general recommendations:
 * For the **CPU always prefer the streams** over the batching
    * Create as many streams as you application runs the requests simultaneously